DevExpress/devextreme-documentation/concepts/Common/Integration Guides/60 Manage Amazon S3 Storage with DevExtreme Components/40 Common Techniques.md

       return this.makeRequest('abortUpload', params, requestOptions);
     }

-Pass this function to the `onUploadAborted` event of the `FileUploader` component, or use it to construct a custom filesystem provider for the `FileManager`.
+Pass this function to the `onUploadAborted` event of the `FileUploader` component, or use it to construct a custom file system provider for the `FileManager`.